 In 2018, following a spate of deaths among Britons who had been prescribed Nolotil in Spain, the Spanish Agency of Medicines and Medical Devices (AEMPS) banned the sale of Nolotil without a prescription and recommended that it not be prescribed to people who are only in Spain for a limited time, as they could not be sufficiently monitored for side effects.
 Nolotil is currently banned in the UK, Ireland, Sweden, and the United States due to the risk of agranulocytosis.

 Although there is currently no conclusive evidence that British and other Northern Europeans are more likely to develop serious side effects from taking Nolotil, it seems common sense to avoid the medication, especially when there are safer alternatives available.
 As in my own experience, many medical staff still seem to be unaware of the possible risks and Nolotil continues to be sold over the counter in some pharmacies.
-It is up to us then, as patients, to check what we are being prescribed and request an alternative, as well as to inform others, including healthcare professionals of the possible dangers of this controversial drug.
+It is up to us then, as patients, to check what the doctors give to us, and request an alternative.
+As well as to inform others, including healthcare professionals of the possible dangers of this controversial drug.

 Keep up to date will all the local news here.